-We have established three separate collaboration agreements with Allergan and a technology license agreement with Aventis to leverage our drug discovery platform and related assets and to commercialize selected product candidates.
-Our collaborations have included upfront payments at initiation of the collaboration, which may be in the form of an equity investment, plus research support during the term, milestone payments upon successful completion of specified development objectives, and royalties based upon sales, if any, of drugs developed under the collaboration.
+We have established collaboration agreements with Biovail and Meiji Seika, three separate collaboration agreements with Allergan and a technology license agreement with Aventis to leverage our drug discovery platform and related assets, and to advance development of and commercialize selected product candidates.
+Our collaborations have typically included upfront payments at initiation of the collaboration, research support during the research term, if applicable, milestone payments upon successful completion of specified development objectives, and royalties based upon sales, if any, of drugs developed under the collaboration.
 Our current agreements are as follows: